alexhaydock/pinewall/README.md

 * Have first-class IPv6 support

 ## Who is this for?
 Me.
+(But feel free to use it!)

 This project is designed to be minimal and simple.
 The downside of this is that it may be slightly rigid in terms of conforming to my needs.
 If I don't need something, I didn't include it.

 Pinewall is also quite opinionated.
 It is designed from the ground-up to treat IPv6 as the primary target version of IP, with IPv4 support being provided on a best-effort basis.
-For this reason, many technologies associated with IPv4 are mostly ignored here (Inbound NAT Port Forwarding, Static Port Outbound NAT, UPnP).
 Pinewall is fully geared-up to support IPv6-only and IPv6-mostly networks, as this is how I deploy it in production.

 That said, I've tried my best to document everything as thoroughly as possible and I'm using this public repo as my actual development workspace for the live version of Pinewall that I'm running in production at home.
 The hope there is that the code and processes in use here may benefit others who wish to opt for a similar setup.

 I'm also very willing to help out generally where I can if people get stuck (feel free to open issues) or want to try and implement something new on top of this.
 The best way to learn is through experimenting and trying to solve problems.
 I'm also open to sensible suggestions via PR that make the project a bit more adaptable to the needs of others (but without compromising the goals of simplicity and minimalism!).

 ## Is this a custom distro / a fork of Alpine?
-Not really.
+Not quite.

-This is more of a set of scripts and configs that allows you to compose a custom Alpine Linux image that contains all the additional packages needed to run a Linux-based home router on a Raspberry Pi.
-Most of this is built around the native 'overlay' functionality provided by Alpine's [local backup utility](https://wiki.alpinelinux.org/wiki/Alpine_local_backup) - I've just tailored it specifically towards being a home router.
+This is more of a set of scripts and configs that allows you to compose a custom Alpine Linux image that contains all the additional packages needed to run a Linux-based home router.
+Most of this is built around the native 'overlay' functionality provided by Alpine's [local backup utility](https://wiki.alpinelinux.org/wiki/Alpine_local_backup), and Alpine's very useful [mkimage.sh](https://gitlab.alpinelinux.org/alpine/aports/-/blob/master/scripts/mkimage.sh) scripts.

 ## What hardware does Pinewall support?
 * KVM/QEMU Virtual Machines (x86_64)